astropy/astroquery/docs/index.rst

 Astroquery has recently switched to a continuous deployment model, meaning that a release will be instantaniously available after each set of changes made to the code.
-The latest version of astroquery, thus can be installed.
+The latest version of astroquery can be pip installed.

 .. code-block:: bash